KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 </QueryList>
 ```

-The reason that the `<Suppress>` tag is used instead of filter with a `EventData[Data[@Name='Category Name']!='Potentially Unwanted Software']` condition with a `!=` is that if there is an event that does not have a "Category Name", then the condition would output `false`, removing that log from the query results.
+The reason that the `<Suppress>` tag is used instead of filtering with a `EventData[Data[@Name='Category Name']!='Potentially Unwanted Software']` condition with a `!=` is that if there is an event that does not have a "Category Name", then the condition would output `false`, removing that log from the query results.

 ### Potentially Unwanted Apps (PUA)